 Flemington is a very small borough located in the state of New Jersey.
 With a population of 4,641 people and six constituent neighborhoods, Flemington is the 340th largest community in New Jersey.
-Flemington has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Flemington was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Flemington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Flemington are a mix of both white- and blue-collar jobs.
-Overall, Flemington is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Flemington who work in sales jobs (13.47%), food service (13.31%), and office and administrative support (11.34%).
+Flemington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Flemington is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Flemington who work in sales jobs (14.60%), food service (11.29%), and office and administrative support (7.86%).

-The per capita income in Flemington in 2010 was $29,038, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $116,152 for a family of four.
+The per capita income in Flemington in 2010 was $27,831, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $111,324 for a family of four.
 However, Flemington contains both very wealthy and poor people as well.

-Flemington is a very ethnically-diverse borough.
+Flemington is an extremely ethnically-diverse borough.
 The people who call Flemington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flemington residents report their race to be White, followed by Asian.
 Flemington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.28% of the borough’s residents.
-Important ancestries of people in Flemington include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 27.69% of the borough’s residents.
+Important ancestries of people in Flemington include German, Irish, English, and Polish.

 The most common language spoken in Flemington is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Indic languages.